In Hope Stories

-Five years after her brain tumour diagnosis, Anna is at a crossroads.
-Until now, she has declined any intervention or conventional treatment preferring instead to trust her own instinct and to “watch and wait.”
-But, with her latest scan revealing growth, albeit minimal, she has an important decision to make.
+Anna was diagnosed with a brain tumour after experiencing facial spasms and her face began to look asymmetrical.
+For many years she declined any intervention or conventional treatment, preferring instead to trust her own instinct and to “watch and wait.”
+But, when a scan revealed growth, albeit minimal, she had an important decision to make.

-Sure, conventional treatments such as radiotherapy and invasive procedures such as biopsies have been offered but I decided instead to listen to my intuition and to the people I trust and to do nothing.”
+“Sure, conventional treatments such as radiotherapy and invasive procedures including biopsies were offered but I decided instead to listen to my intuition and to the people I trust and to do nothing.”

 I was diagnosed in December 2012 after travelling home to Prague to spend Christmas with my parents Ivana and Petr and my brother Martin.
-The last time we had been together was in September when I was starting my degree in politics and international relations at University of Kent in Canterbury.
-Now, three months on, they noticed changes in my face which had started to look asymmetrical.
+The last time we had been together was in September when I was starting my degree in politics and international relations at the University of Kent in Canterbury.
+Three months on, they noticed changes in my face which had started to look asymmetrical.

 The results were due the day before I was to travel back to England but the chain of events meant I never made the flight.
 Mum attended the appointment with me.
 The neurologist had a martyred expression on her face as she told us there was something on the scan.
-I recall how I pushed mum away as she reached out for my hand.
+I recall how I pushed Mum away as she reached out for my hand.
 I was plunged into shock and unable to take in what I was being told.

 Things moved pretty fast from there.
 I was kept in hospital and had another MRI scan and a lumbar puncture to check for any infections.
-Admitted overnight, I told only a very few close friends and my ex-boyfriend what was happening.
+Admitted overnight, I told only a very few close friends and my boyfriend at the time what was happening.
 The next doctor we met with seemed so young.
 He delivered the news that there was no infection and that I probably had a brain tumour.

 Looking back now I realise I am extraordinarily grateful to my parents as they agreed we would carry on with our lives.
 I would go back to uni and then return for another scan in a month or so but, until then, it was going to be business as usual.
 For a short while and, after seeing a psychiatrist, I took antidepressants and the benzodiazepine Xanax but was conscious of how addictive this can be and I stopped after a few weeks.
 The first year or so after my diagnosis my symptoms were really mild and I was doing OK and so things didn’t bother me too much.